lxc/incus/doc/reference/instance_options.md

 The hooks correspond to:

-- `early` is run prior to any device having been added by Incus through QMP
+- `early`, run prior to any device having been added by Incus through QMP, after QEMU has started
-- `pre-start` is run following Incus having added all its devices by prior to the VM being started
+- `pre-start`, run following Incus having added all its devices but prior to the VM being started
-- `post-start` is run immediately following the VM starting up
+- `post-start`, run immediately following the VM starting up

+### Advanced use
 For anyone needing dynamic QMP interactions, for example to retrieve the current value of some objects before modifying or generating new objects, it's also possible to attach to those same hooks using a scriptlet.

 This is done through `raw.qemu.scriptlet`.
-The scriptlet must define the `qemu_hook(stage)` function.
+The scriptlet must define the `qemu_hook(instance, stage)` function.
+The `instance` arguments is an object representing the VM, whose attributes are those of the `api.Instance` struct.
+The `stage` argument is the name of the hook (`config`, `early`, `pre-start` or `post-start`), with `config` being run before starting QEMU, and the other hooks defined above.

 The following commands are exposed to that scriptlet: